ParallelMaths/parallel/pages/7-14-codes-physics.md

 As it is the start of the year, I thought it would be good just to remind you that Parallelograms are really tough, they cover topics that you might not have seen before and they are designed to confuse you.
 If too many people get 100%, then I will just have to make the Parallelograms tougher, weirder and more confusing.
 In short, if you only get 50%, don’t worry.
 If you get less than 50%, don’t worry.
 Just make sure you go through the solution sheet and try to find out why you got a question wrong.
 I really do mean it when I say that I am overjoyed if a student gets 25%, as long as they did their best, looked at the solution sheet, and then learned something.
 That is far better than getting 100% and learning nothing... although well done if you do get 100%.

 Does that make sense?
-I just wanted to remind students, teachers and parents that Parallelogram are a major challenge, and to a large extent the scores don’t matter.
+I just wanted to remind students, teachers and parents that Parallelograms are a major challenge, and to a large extent the scores don’t matter.

 By the way, it does say at the start of every Parallelogram: “Don’t worry if you score less than 50%, because it means you will learn something new when you check the solutions.”